Content Brief

 The Benefits of Using a Brief

 An effective content brief can help ensure you get a more complete, accurate first draft that hits all of your requirements.
-It also not only aides your writer, but helps make sure you know what you want, what the goals of the piece are, and what you’re actually assigning.
+It not only aides your writer, but also helps make sure you know what you want, what the goals of the piece are, and what you’re actually assigning.
 If you’re unsure of certain specifics, you can be sure your writer will be just as confused.
-Don’t let that happen.
+Try to avoid this at all costs.

 A great content brief will help you get your writer’s attention, put them at ease, and encourage them to work with you, hopefully again and again.
 It also makes the content development process more transparent and easier for a writer to engage with.
-If your brief is a success, you’ll find that you get fewer questions from your writer and speed up the process in return.
+If your brief is clear and complete, you’ll find that you get fewer questions from your writer, helping speed up the content development process.

 10 Essential Elements for Any Content Brief